 New Hampshire Department of Environmental Services (NHDES) - Drinking Water and Groundwater Bureau (DWGB)

-Grants of up to $20,000 to New Hampshire government agencies, water suppliers, nonprofit organizations, and educational institutions for the protection of drinking water resources.
+Grants of up to $20,000 to New Hampshire government agencies, water suppliers, nonprofit organizations, conservation districts, and educational institutions for the protection of drinking water resources.
 Qualifying projects include inventories of potential contamination sources, local protection ordinance development, delineation of wellhead protection areas, groundwater reclassification, shoreline surveys, drinking water education and outreach activities, and controlling access to sources.

 Program goals include (1) increasing the number of public water supply sources with some form of protection and (2) increasing the level of protection for sources that are already protected.
 The scoring criteria are designed to favor projects that involve implementation or demonstrate a high likelihood of implementation.

 In order to be eligible, every project must contribute to improved protection of one or more public water supply sources.
 The following categories of project elements are not necessarily exhaustive.

 1. Delineation - NHDES has completed source water protection area (SWPA) delineations for nearly all sources of water for community and non-community, non-transient public water systems.
 SWPAs include wellhead protection areas (WHPAs) for groundwater sources and watershed areas for surface sources.
 For surface sources and for older groundwater sources, this was accomplished using available information.
 Grants can be used to refine SWPA delineations using additional site-specific information.
 Grants can also be used to delineate more sensitive portions of SWPAs, such as time-of-travel zones, sensitive sub-watersheds, and buffer areas, or to refine existing aquifer mapping.
 Applications for delineation projects should explain how the project will support the implementation of source water protection measures and should convincingly demonstrate a high likelihood of implementation.